prietop/BenchCast/README.md

 >
 > m5op_addr.S

-You will need to modify this last file (m5op_addr.S), so the include of m5ops.h target the one inside SPECcast folder:
+You will need to modify this last file (m5op_addr.S), so the include of m5ops.h target the one inside BenchCast folder:
 ```C
 #include "m5ops.h"
 ```